-Director of Faculty: Mr B Harrison Specification: Edexcel BTEC Level 1/Level 2 Tech Award in Performing Arts
+Director of Faculty: Mr B Harrison Specification: Edexcel - GCSE Drama

 You will want to study this subject if you have an interest in the performing arts.
 You should be enthusiastic about performing in front of an audience and learning the craft of constructing a performance with purpose.
-Previous experience in school productions and external groups is beneficial but not necessary in joining the course, but you do have to be prepared to work as a team and contribute towards the development of performance skills.
+Previous experience in school productions and external groups is beneficial but not necessary in joining the course, but you do have to be prepared to work as a team and contribute towards the development of performance skills and revise theoretical knowledge.